HelpBot Assistant

 root.render(<App />);

-Displaying different layer in the view
+Displaying a different layer in the view

 Multiple shape files and map providers can be loaded simultaneously in Maps.
 The baseLayerIndex property is used to determine which layer on the user interface should be displayed.
 This property is used for the Maps drill-down feature, so when the baseLayerIndex value is changed, the corresponding shape is loaded.
 In this example, two layers can be loaded with the World map and the United States map.
 Based on the given baseLayerIndex value the corresponding shape will be loaded in the user interface.
 If the baseLayerIndex value is set to 0, then the world map will be loaded.